The application process

 3) Scrutiny their educational offer

-If you want the credits taken abroad to be recognized once you come back, you should have a good match between your home courses and the ones that you are going to follow as a free mover.
-In this way, your university won’t have many problems in converting your study abroad credits into the equivalent ones at your home institution.
-It could be a hassle at the beginning, but having a clear match between the two study programs beforehand will certainly pay dividends later, giving you peace of mind while being on your study abroad journey.
+If you want the credits taken abroad to be recognized once you come back, you should have a good match between your home courses and those you will follow as a free mover.
+In this way, your university won’t have many problems converting your study abroad credits into the equivalent ones at your home institution.
+It could be a hassle initially, but having a precise match between the two study programs beforehand will undoubtedly pay dividends later, giving you peace of mind while studying abroad.

 4) Contact the selected universities

-Then, I suggest you to send an email to the contact that you find in the webpage of the selected universities.
-In the email you can present yourself, state that you are interested in spending a semester/full year as a free mover at that university.
-If needed, ask additional detail about the application requirements and the application steps and courses specific to that university.
-When the contact replies back, and you have a confirmation that you can apply to that university as a free mover, then it’s time to move to the next step!
+Then, I suggest you email the contact you find on the webpage of the selected universities.
+In the email, you can present yourself and say you want to spend a semester/full year as a free mover at that university.
+Ask for additional details about the application requirements, steps, and courses specific to that university if needed.
+When the contact replies and you have a confirmation that you can apply to that university as a free mover, it’s time to move to the next step!

 5) Inform your international office

-Contact your international office, and state that you want to leave for a semester/year as a free mover.
-They should assign you a responsible for your case, that can help you throughout the process or with the selection of the exams/courses to take abroad, just like with any other organized mobility student.
-If you have followed the previous steps, you should have a selection of destinations and compatible courses that you can propose to your responsible.
-That makes life so much easier for your responsible, who will be more efective in following your case, while you, on the other hand, can obtain quicker guidance and credit approval.
+Please contact your international office and let them know you want to leave for a semester/year as a free mover.
+They should assign you a responsible person for your case who can help you throughout the process or with the selection of the exams/courses to take abroad, just like with any other organized mobility student.
+If you have followed the previous steps, you should have a selection of destinations and compatible courses to propose to your referent.
+That makes life so much easier for your responsible, who will be more effective in following your case, while you, on the other hand, can obtain quicker guidance and credit approval.

 6) Apply to the selected universities

 Now it’s up to you.
-After having discussed your list of universities with your international mobility responsible at your home university, you should have clearer ideas on which of them can be considered for an application.
-You can apply to them all, or just select some or even one of them.
+After discussing your list of universities with your international mobility representative at your home university, you should have more precise ideas on which of them can be considered for an application.
+You can apply to them all or select some or even one of them.
 The more applications you send, the higher the chance of being admitted.

 7) Wait for the results, select your destination and ask for the learning agreement